-1 Students must take their core courses unless waived.
+(1) Students must take their core courses unless waived.

-Category MPP MDP MPM Requirement: 6 credits (2 courses) Requirement: 9 credits (3 courses) Requirement: 6 credits (2 courses) Core Courses Analysis of Market and Public Policy Quantitative Methods Analysis of Market and Public Policy Quantitative Methods Introduction to Development Policy Public Organizations and Management Quantitative Methods
+Category MPP MDP MPM Core Courses Requirement: 6 credits (2 courses) Requirement: 9 credits (3 courses) Requirement: 6 credits (2 courses) Analysis of Market and Public Policy Analysis of Market and Public Policy Quantitative Methods Public Organizations and Management Quantitative Methods Introduction to Development Policy Quantitative Methods

-Seoul G20 Global Leader's Program students must take 'Korean Economic Development' course in Spring instead of 'Quantitative Methods' as core courses.
-They are also required to take an exclusive 'G20 and Global Governance' course in Fall.

-2 students must take at least 3 courses (9 credits) for the program concentration.
+- Seoul G20 Global Leader's Program students must take 'Korean Economic Development' course in Spring instead of 'Quantitative Methods' as a core course.
+They are also required to take an exclusive 'G20 and Global Governance' course in Fall. - 2) students must take at least 3 courses (9 credits) for the program concentration.

-Category MPP MPP MDP Requirement: at least 9 credits (3 cou Requirement: at least 9 credits (3 courses) from 1st concentration (Mandatory) 1 st Concentration FM (Finance and Macroeconomic Policy) TI (Trade and Industrial Policy) PF (Public Finance and Social Policy) RE (Regional Development and Environment Policy) SD (Sustainable Development)ID (International Development) PA (Public Administration and Leadership) SM (Strategic Management) GP (Global Governance and Political Economy)
+Category MPP MDP MPM Requirement: at least 9 credits (3 courses) from 1 st concentration ((Mandatory) 1 st Concentration FM (Finance and Macroeconomic Policy) TI (Trade and Industrial Policy) PF (Public Finance and Social Policy) RE (Regional Development and Environment Policy) SD (Sustainable Development) ID (International Development) PA (Public Administration and Leadership) SM (Strategic Management) GP (Global Governance and Political Economy)

-- 3 Students may choose a 2nd concentration, and take up to 3 courses (9 credits) for the concentration.
-Choosing a 2nd concentration is optional. - \ One advanced analytic (AA) course will be counted as a concentration course (maximum 3 credits). - 4 Students must also complete 3 credits for basic level English language course (Titled, Language in Public Policy and Management(LPM)).
-English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one advanced-level English language course).
+- 3 Students may choose a 2^{nd} concentration, and take up to 3 courses (9 credits) for the concentration.
+Choosing a 2^{nd} concentration is optional. - One advanced analytic (AA) course will be counted as a concentration course (maximum 3 credits).

-- 5 International students must take 'Korean Language and Culture I'.
+- (4) Students must also complete 3 credits for basic level English language course (Titled, Language in Public Policy and Management(LPM)).
+English courses will be counted towards graduation requirement credits for up to 6 credits (LPM + one advanced-level English language course). - (5) International students must take 'Korean Language and Culture I'.
 This course will count towards graduation requirement credits.
 However, those who were waived from 'Korean Language and Culture I' must take an advanced level of Korean language course that will count towards graduation requirement credits.
 Advanced level of Korean language course will count towards graduation requirement credits for up to 3 credits.
 Advanced-level Korean language course are designated by the chair of Korean language. - (6) Students who plan to write a thesis or do a capstone project must take the Advanced Research Seminar (3 credits) offered in the 3rd term and submit the first draft paper in the seminar(10th week).
 Students who plan to do a SRP must take one elective course instead of the seminar course.